Presheaves and cocompletions in formal category theory: Introduction

 The relationship between distributors, presheaf constructions, and free cocompletions is of historical significance, as it provides the motivation for the three primary approaches to \fct{} in the literature. \citeauthor{street1978yoneda}' formalism of \emph{Yoneda structures}~\cite{street1978yoneda} is an axiomatisation of the presheaf construction. \citeauthor{weber2007yoneda} showed that, under strong assumptions (holding, for instance, for internal categories, but not for enriched categories), if the presheaf objects on small objects in a Yoneda structure are cocomplete, then they form free cocompletions~\cites[Theorem~3.20]{weber2007yoneda}[Remark~7.7]{koudenburg2024formal}.
 Crucially, cocompleteness is assumed rather than derived (though specific examples are given where this assumption does hold~\cite[\S7]{weber2007yoneda}).

 \citeauthor{wood1982abstract}'s formalism of \emph{proarrow equipments}~\cite{wood1982abstract}, as well as the later \emph{\ve s} of \textcite{cruttwell2010unified} and the \emph{augmented \ve s} of \textcite{koudenburg2024formal}, are axiomatisations of the structure of distributors. \textcite{koudenburg2024formal} introduced presheaf constructions in the setting of augmented \ve s, established that this setting generalises that of Yoneda structures~\cite[\S4.34]{koudenburg2024formal}, and proved that, under mild assumptions, every presheaf object exhibits a free cocompletion with respect to a class of weighted diagrams.
 This result is closely related to our central result.
-However, the universal property that we consider -- which is double categorical in nature, rather than merely 2-categorical -- is significantly stronger than that of \citeauthor{koudenburg2024formal}, and is necessary to generalise important classical theorems about enriched cocompletions to the formal setting.
-We give a more detailed comparison to \citeauthor{koudenburg2024formal}'s work in \cref{relationship-to-koudenburg}.
+However, the universal property that we consider -- which is double categorical in nature, rather than merely 2-categorical -- is significantly stronger than that of \cite{koudenburg2024formal}, and is necessary to generalise important classical theorems about enriched cocompletions to the formal setting.
+We give a more detailed comparison to \citeauthor{koudenburg2024formal}'s work in \cref{relationship-to-koudenburg}. \citeauthor{koudenburg2024formal} furthermore studied conditions under which the the presheaf construction is exhibited as an internal hom, as in the classical setting~\cite[Theorem~8.21]{koudenburg2024formal}.

-\citeauthor{bunge1999bicomma} demonstrated that \emph{lax-idempotent pseudomonads}, conceived by \textcite{kock1967limit,zoberlein1976doctrines} to axiomatise free cocompletions, also provide a setting for \fct.
+\citeauthor{bunge1999bicomma} demonstrated that \emph{lax-idempotent pseudomonads} (\aka{} \emph{KZ-doctrines}), conceived by \textcite{kock1967limit,zoberlein1976doctrines} to axiomatise free cocompletions, also provide a setting for \fct.
+In particular, they give conditions under which the existence of a pseudo algebra structure for a lax-idempotent pseudomonad corresponds to the existence of certain pointwise left extensions~\cite[Theorem~1.13]{bunge1999bicomma}; here, \emph{pointwiseness} is defined in terms of bicomma objects, which is suitable for internal categories but not for enriched categories.
 It was shown by \textcite{walker2018yoneda} that every lax-idempotent pseudomonad induces a Yoneda structure; in particular, the formal category theory of lax-idempotent pseudomonads is subsumed by that of \ve s.
-Conversely, we show in \cref{induced-relative-pseudomonad} that every class of weights in a \ve{} induces a lax-idempotent relative pseudomonad.
+Conversely, we show in \cref{induced-relative-pseudomonad} that every class of weights in a \ve{} induces a lax-idempotent \emph{relative} pseudomonad~\cite{fiore2018relative}.